preynoldssco/UCS/README.md

 # UCS

-A repository for UCS seeder device CAD files - allowing users to download and print UCS devices for their application
+A repository for UCS seeder device CAD files